iarsystems/cmake-tutorial/README.md

 </details>

-In the minimal example we had an initial overview of what is needed to bootstrap a CMake project for a simple executable.
-Targets created from actual embedded software projects will typically require preprocessor symbols, compiler flags, linker flags and extended options.
-Additional project examples for the target architectures supported in CMake are provided as reference in the "[Examples](#examples)" section of this tutorial.
+In the minimal example, we had an initial overview of what you need to bootstrap a CMake project for a simple executable file.
+Targets created from actual embedded software projects will typically require preprocessor symbols, compiler options, linker options and extended options.
+Additional project examples for the target architectures supported by CMake are provided as reference in the "[Examples](#examples)" section of this tutorial.

 ## Examples
-Now that you know how to _configure_ and _build_ embedded projects developed with the IAR tools using CMake, you can start to explore how projects can be configured in greater detail using the previously acquired knowledge.
+Now that you know how to use CMake to _configure_ and _build_ embedded projects developed with the IAR tools, you can start to explore how projects can be configured in greater detail.

 In this section you will find descriptions for the provided [examples](examples).
-Each __architecture__ (__\<arch\>__) subdirectory contains multiple examples.
+Each __architecture__ (__<arch>__) subdirectory contains multiple examples.

-Optionally, each example's CMakeLists.txt for executable targets comes with a line `include(/path/to/iar-cspy-<arch>.cmake)` in the end as an example that illustrates how to use CTest to invoke the __IAR C-SPY Command-line Utility__ ([`cspybat.exe`][url-iar-docs-cspybat]) to perform automated tests using [macros][url-iar-docs-macros].
+Optionally, each example's `CMakeLists.txt` file for target architectures contains the line `include(/path/to/iar-cspy-<arch>.cmake)` at the end, as an example that illustrates how to use CTest to invoke the __IAR C-SPY command line utility__ ([`cspybat.exe`][url-iar-docs-cspybat]) to perform automated tests using [macros][url-iar-docs-macros].

-### Example 1 - Mixing C and Assembly
+### Example 1 - Mixing C and assembler source code
-The __examples/\<arch\>/mix-c-asm__ example project demonstrates the basic concepts on how to build a single executable target (__mixLanguages__) using __C__ and __Assembly__ sources.
+The `examples/<arch>/mix-c-asm` example project demonstrates the basic concepts of building a single executable file (`mixLanguages`) using __C__ and __assembler__ source code.

-It also shows:
-* How to use `target_compile_definitions()` to set preprocessor symbols that can be used in the target's sources.
+It also shows how to use `target_compile_definitions()` to set preprocessor symbols that can be used in the target source code.

 ### Example 2 - Creating and using libraries
-The __examples/\<arch\>/using-libs__ example project demonstrates some advanced features and how to build one executable target (__myProgram__) linked against a static library target (__myMath__) using __C__ sources.
+The `examples/<arch>/using-libs` example project demonstrates some advanced features and building one executable file (`myProgram`) linked with a static library file (`myMath`) using __C__ source code.

-The top-level directory contains a __CMakeLists.txt__ file that will add the __lib__ and the __app__ subdirectories, each one containing its own __CMakeLists.txt__.
+The top-level directory contains a `CMakeLists.txt` file that will add the `lib` and the `app` subdirectories, each one containing its own `CMakeLists.txt`.

-The __myMath__ library target is located in the __lib__ subdirectory.
-The library contains functions which take two integer parameters to perform basic arithmetic over them, returning another integer as result.
+The `myMath` library file is located in the `lib` subdirectory.
+The library contains functions that take two integer parameters to perform basic arithmetic on, returning another integer as the result.

-The __myProgram__ executable target is located in the __app__ subdirectory.
-The program performs arithmetic operations using the __myMath__'s library functions.
+The `myProgram` executable file is located in the `app` subdirectory.
+The application performs arithmetic operations using the functions in the `myMath` library.

 It also shows:
 * How to use `set_target_properties()` to propagate configuration details across the target options.
-* How to set `target_link_options()` to create a map file of the executable.
+* How to set `target_link_options()` to create a map file of the executable file.
-* How to use `add_custom_command()` for generating .bin/.hex/.srec outputs using `ielftool`.
+* How to use `add_custom_command()` for generating `.bin`/`.hex`/`.srec` output using the `ielftool` utility.

 ### Testing the examples
-CTest is an extension of CMake that can help when performing automated tests.
-In its conception, a test in CTest allows desktop software developers to execute the target directly on the host computer, evaluating its exit code.
+CTest is an extension of CMake that can help you perform automated tests.
+With CTest, you can execute the target application directly on your host PC, evaluating its exit code.

-When cross-compiling, it is not possible to execute the target executable directly from the host computer.
-However it is possible to execute the target with the __IAR C-SPY Debugger__ using, for example, a custom function that wraps the needed parameters (e.g. `iar_cspy_add_test()`).
-A module named `iar-cspy-<arch>.cmake` was included in the CMakeLists.txt files for executable targets and illustrates such a concept.
+When cross-compiling, it is not possible to execute the target application directly on your host PC.
+However, you can execute the target application using the __IAR C-SPY Debugger__ and, for example, a custom function that wraps the required parameters (for example, `iar_cspy_add_test()`).
+A module named `iar-cspy-<arch>.cmake` is included in the `CMakeLists.txt` files for target architectures and illustrates the concept.

->:warning: This section requires the __IAR C-SPY Command Line Utility__ (`cspybat.exe`), which is available with the __IAR Embedded Workbench__ products.
+>:warning: This section requires the __IAR C-SPY command line utility__ (`cspybat.exe`), which is installed with __IAR Embedded Workbench__.

-* Test the desired project example (*built with debug information) by executing:
+* Test the desired project example (*built with debug information*) by executing:
  ```
  ctest --test-dir _builds --build-config Debug --output-on-failure --timeout 10
  ```
->:bulb: Use `ctest --help` for more information.
+>:bulb: The `ctest --help` command provides more information.

 <details><summary>Expected output - <b>Example 1</b> (click to unfold):</summary>